Uniq-bot/Art-bridge/Frontend_/Art Bridge/README.md

-# Art Bridge Website
+# Art Pool Website

-A responsive website for the Art Bridge Foundation.
+A responsive website for the Art Pool Foundation.

 ## Getting Started